 Making changes in your lifestyle is the first and best way to help manage high blood pressure.
 These include:

 Lose weight.
 This is the single best way to lower blood pressure.
-A loss of even 5-10 pounds of weight can lower your blood pressure.
+A loss of 5-10 pounds of weight can lower your blood pressure.
 The DASH diet (“Dietary Approaches to Stop Hypertension”) is one diet that may be helpful.
 The DASH diet is high in fiber, potassium, calcium, and magnesium, and low in salt.
 It is rich in fruits and vegetables.
-This diet is low in saturated and total fat which includes low fat dairy products.
+It is low in saturated and total fat which includes low fat dairy products.
 If you need help with weight loss or would like details on the DASH diet, ask your health care provider or visit a dietician.

 Eat less salt.
 You should eat <1500 mg per day of salt or sodium.
 Food labels list the amount of salt in each food item.

 Limit the amount of alcohol you drink.
 For men, do not drink more than 2 drinks with alcohol per day.
 For women, do not drink more than 1 drink with alcohol per day.
 One drink means one beer, one glass of wine, or one mixed drink.
-These amounts are similar in alcohol content: 12 oz of beer = 4 oz of wine = 1 oz of 100 proof whiskey.
+These amounts are similar in alcohol content: 12 oz of beer = 4 oz of wine = 1 oz of 100-proof whiskey.